 We should all know more about the Kingdom of Aksum.
-Yet, the Aksumite Empire, with its own gods, myths, and history, seems to have vanished from our collective knowledge, not as the first civilization to experience so.
+Yet, the Aksumite Empire gods, mythology, and history, seem to have vanished from our collective knowledge.
+Aksum civilization was not the first to experience such sinking into oblivion.

-I don’t know who Luca Tosi is either.
+I don’t know who is Luca Tosi.
 The Internet doesn’t have a clue about him either.
 My knowledgeable Ethiopian tour guide has never heard of the guy.
 Yet, the memorial stone in honor of Luca Tosi (1985-2013), “a talented young man who, engaged with the ideals of peace and friendship among all nations, took part to the struggle for the return of the obelisk snatched to Rome”, stands there on the hill of Yeha Hotel in Aksum.

 The hotel seems to be worn out, with no guest in sight.
 Aksum tourism is not in its heyday.
 Just me and a Dutch guy who also read in some guidebook that this is a great viewpoint of the stelae field nearby.